kakkapriyesh/AE-ConvLSTM-Flow-Dynamics/README.md

 # AE-ConvLSTM-Flow-Dynamics (Pytorch)
 [![DOI](https://zenodo.org/badge/510851150.svg)](https://zenodo.org/badge/latestdoi/510851150)

+Please cite [Sequence to sequence AE-ConvLSTM network for modelling the dynamics of PDE systems] https://arxiv.org/abs/2208.07315 .

 This repo is the work done in an attempt to learn the Navier-Stokes problem using physics constraints without data.
 The network used was AE-ConvLSTM, an extended version of the auto-encoder ConvLSTM network by https://github.com/jhhuang96/ConvLSTM-PyTorch.
 The modified network enables learning a long chain of time steps (~100 +).
 The network structure looks something like this:

 <figure>